Reporting Process and Material Sustainability Issues

 Impact Assessment

-1. Growth rate of stakeholder satisfaction scores (baseline: 2024)
+1. Growth rate of stakeholder satisfaction scores (from 2024 baseline)

-3. Effectiveness in reducing greenhouse gas emissions (from 2024 baseline)
+3. Capability to reduce greenhouse gas emissions (from 2024 baseline)

 Impact Assessment